CHSS Excellence in Teaching Awards

 The College of Health & Social Science is deeply committed to excellence in teaching and will offer two Excellence in Teaching Awards each academic year.
 One award will be given to a tenured or tenure-track faculty member, and the other award will be given to a lecturer who has demonstrated excellence in teaching.
 Candidates for this award must have maintained an average of at least a .40 teaching load over a period of five years or more.

 - Designs courses to maximize learning and address a variety of different learning styles

 - Stimulates interest of students and encourages them to think imaginatively, critically and independently

 - A pedagogical approach that is innovative (new approaches using current or new models of teaching), intellectually rigorous, creative and engaging

 - A record of outstanding teaching effectiveness both within and outside the classroom

-- Advising/mentoring of undergraduate or graduate students — interactions outside of the classroom and the quality of such interactions
+- Experience advising/mentoring undergraduate and/or graduate students — interactions outside of the classroom and the quality of such interactions

 - Contribution to developing or enhancing curricula in the field